shimaore/ccnq3/doc/data-dictionary.md

 Applications are modules inside the CCNQ3 system which may be added or removed on a server after installation of the Debian packages.
 Each application may come with database updates, new local processes, and sometimes offer remotely-accessible services.

-In a template CCNQ3 system, you would typically have two types of servers, _manager_ servers and _call-processing_ servers.
+In a typical CCNQ3 system, you would have two types of servers, _manager_ servers and _call-processing_ (non-manager) servers.

-A manager server would typically have the `ccnq3` package installed, and run the following applications:
+A manager server would typically have the `ccnq3-manager` package installed, which will select a default set of applications suitable for a manager.

-    # Core database management
-    applications/provisioning
-    # Aggregation
-    applications/cdrs
-    applications/locations

-A call-processing server would typically have the `ccnq3-voice` package installed, and run the following applications:
+A call-processing server would typically have the `ccnq3-client` package installed, which will select a default set of application suitable for a non-manager.

-    # Applications for a server running ccnq3-voice
-    applications/freeswitch
-    applications/opensips
-    applications/traces
-    # Additional applications for a server running FreeSwitch
-    applications/voicemail
-    # Additional applications for a server running OpenSIPS
-    applications/registrant
-    applications/emergency

 Finally, at least two servers (for redundancy purposes) must have the `ccnq3-dns` package installed, and run the following application: